ErhardMenker/dataScienceCapstone/README.md

 #### Data Science Capstone Pipeline

+### NOTE: contact Erhard Menker (ejmenker@gmail.com) for supplemental files that were too large...
+...to be tracked, like input CSVs

 # Input/
     - contains the 3 text files (blogs, news, & Twitter) that are read into the program to be trained
 # Programs/